 Being self-employed, I’m sensitive to the health insurance dilemma millions of people have to deal with.
+It’s tough to provide health insurance for myself.

 My family is getting our coverage through MediShare, a Christian health sharing ministry.
 It’s working well for us, and I strongly recommend it.
 But there are other ways to get health insurance coverage, if you aren’t participating in an employer plan, or you can’t afford coverage on the health insurance exchanges.